At Bench

 Every frame begins as a flat plate of compressed paper composite.
-The first cut is digital: exact outline, deliberate surface texture.
-Lamination establishes thickness as whole.
+The first cut is digital: the outline, the lens beds, the surface lines.
+Lamination establishes the blank at full thickness.
 From here, only hands.

 No heat forming.
 No shortcuts.
 One maker from first cut to final polish.

-Foundation curves are set by hand sanding.
-Trim and smoothen lens groove for smooth lens insert.
-Oil-wax is applied to read the surface—highs, lows, any irregular marks.
+Foundation curves are established by hand sanding.
+The lens groove is refined for precise seating.
+Oil-wax is applied to read the surface: highs, lows, and any irregularity.
+Then the frame returns to sanding.
+Oil again.
 Sand again.
-Oil again.
-Repeat until the form is calm.
+The cycle continues until the form becomes calm.

-Temples are shaped for comfort and economy of motion, then sanded extra smooth at skin-contact areas.
-The front angle is set one by one; stainless-steel hinges are seated in the front and temples.
-Assembly is provisional; fit and temple angle are adjusted until the frame sits with intention—balanced to the face.
+Temples are shaped for comfort and economy of motion, then finished more finely at the points that meet the skin.
+The front angle is set one by one.
+Stainless-steel hinges are seated into front and temple.
+Assembly remains provisional until the balance is correct and the frame sits with intention on the face.

-Detailing follows as a whole. this time sanding to apply wood like texture, A final oil-wax cycle confirms the surface.
-The frame is disassembled, given a last oil, engraved with its number, and reassembled.
+Detail follows across the whole object.
+Surface lines are refined by hand to guide light across rim and bridge.
+A final oil-wax cycle confirms the surface.
+The frame is then disassembled, given its last finish, engraved with its serial number, and reassembled.

-The companion objects are also made with care: an oil-edged leather case also crafted by the same artisan, a hand-branded Japanese screwdriver, a lens cloth, and a presentation box assembled by also the same artisan.
+The companion objects are made with the same care: an oil-edged leather case crafted by the same artisan, a hand-branded Japanese screwdriver, a lens cloth, and a presentation box assembled by hand.
 A signed certificate completes the set.
 Archive presentations exclude cleaner and screwdriver.

 -